Acziun Susch commission 2021

 A tour at 12 PM will be followed by a meeting with the authors of the guided tour: Willi Dorner & Lisa Rastl at Muzeum Susch Auditorium.

-In July we were very happy to host Austrian artistic duo Lisa Rastl and Willi Dorner for the residency leading to a creation of O/MISSION POSSIBLE – a special audio guide conceived in collaboration with blind pedagogue Erich Schmid.
+In July we were very happy to host Austrian artistic duo Lisa Rastl and Willi Dorner for the residency leading to a creation of O/MISSION POSSIBLE – a new audio guide conceived in collaboration with blind pedagogue Erich Schmid.

 Unique architecture of Muzeum Susch is here put forward and for discussion.
 Together with Mr. Schmidt and from his point of reference, artists walked through and experienced the museum spaces questoning how he sensed and constructed in his mind tmuseum maze-like building.
 Being not visually distracted, Mr. Schmid depends on his hearing, smell, temperature and his sense of balance and touch.
 Which impression does Mr. Schmidt get?
 And „Im-Pression“ seems to be most appropriate word.
 Bringing forward a bodily experience and gesture.